SolariusScorch/Final-Mod-Pack/FinalModPack_readme.txt

 I will do maintenance on the mod, and might add something new if I feel like it, but no promises - I am working on some other projects (mainly The X-Com Files, which is Final Mod Pack's younger, much bigger sibling).

 CHANGELOG:
-2.4b: Fixed some terrain tiles (0 armor).
-Updated translations.
+: Fixed DESERT14 map.
 2.4: Added missing ranks to Cybermite and Holodrone units.
 Improved the armour of Gazer Commander.
 Added Globetrotter medal graphics (by Carfax).
 Added autopsy picture for Chaser (by Voidavatar).
+Fixed some terrain tiles (0 armour).
+Updated translations.
 Minor fixes.
 2.3b: Fixed Obliterator research.
 Fixed Chaser commendation.
 Fixed XCOMBITS references.
 2.3: New race: Chaser (sprites by Voidavatar and Finnik).
 New unit: Muton Shader (sprites mostly by Dioxine).
 New weapon: Death Disc.
 New Obliterator sprite.
 Some rebalances and fixes.
 2.2e: New Hybrid graphics.
 New Jungle landing block.
 Overhauled bigobs to remove negative indexes.
 Increased Auto Cannon's aim range.
 Fixed FRNITURE death tiles association.
 Fixed some fences.